Avoid damaging forest soil and ground

 Thinning

 Forest management should avoid, as far as possible, significant soil and land degradation.
-Any movement in the forest has an impact on the soil and the soil, and it is important to minimise this impact.
+Any movement in the forest has an impact on the ground and the soil, and it is important to minimise this impact.

 Description of the action